rafabo7/rafabo7/README.md

 I'm Rafael Botella Sánchez, from Alicante, Spain.
 I'm a tech-enthusiast, passionate learner, self-taught developer in the process of discovering new passions.

-- 🏆 Founder and content creator of [Excapic](https://excapic.es/)
+- 🏆 Founder and content creator of [Excapic](https://excapic.es/) (B.D.E.)

-- 🤔 I'm currently learning Frontend Developement with Angular and Typescript... although I also enjoy myself sometimes with python.
+- 🤔 I'm currently learning at Centre Especific d'Educació a Distància de la Comunitat Valenciana, where we use Angular with Typescript, Java, PHP+Laravel, MySQL, MongoDB, Networks and a little bit of AWS for deployment... although I also enjoy myself sometimes with Python.
-- 👯 I’m looking to collaborate on, well... web developement and python projects.
+- 👯 I’m looking to collaborate on, well... web developement projects.
-- ⚽ Goals for 2025: land a job (or at least publish a few webs)
+- ⚽ Goals for 2026: land a job (or at least publish a few webs)
 - ⚡ Fun fact: I love the mountains ⛰️ and videogames 🎮.